jessX7/medp-33100-project-2/README.md

 ## **Project Overview**

 - Hyrule Explorer is an interactive, user-friendly webpage that allows users to explore the vast world of The Legend of Zelda: Breath of the Wild.
-Users will be able to browse, search, and filter through these categories, enhancing their gaming experience.
+Users will be able to browse and filter through these categories, enhancing their gaming experience.

 ## **Project Members**